ifeanyi-ugwu/graphql-global-id-directive/README.md

 `;
 ```

-In the type definition of the node query, use the `@globalIdDecode` directive with the `returnIdOnly` option set to `false`.
+In the type definition of the node query, use the `@decodeGlobalId` directive with the `returnIdOnly` option set to `false`.
 This ensures that the stringified decoded global ID object is returned instead of just the underlying id which is the default behavior, allowing you to parse and use both the underlying `id` and `__typename` in your resolver.

 ### Apply the directives to your schema